Thief in law: History

 The "thieves in law" formed as a society for ruling the criminal underworld within the prison camps, "who govern the dark gaps in Soviet life beyond the reach of the KGB."
 They adopted a system of collective responsibility, and swore to a code of "complete submission to the laws of criminal life, including obligations to support the criminal ideal, and rejection of labor and political activities."

-For example, while incarcerated, a Vor (вор) must refuse all work, and is not allowed to assist the warden/correction officers in any way.
+For example, while incarcerated, a Vor must refuse all work, and is not allowed to assist the warden/correction officers in any way.
 The thieves' code states: "Your own prison you shall not make."
 If an inmate walks past a guard, and the guard asks him to ring the dinner bell, the convict must refuse or he will be judged by his fellow inmates and found guilty of assisting his jailers.
 The Vory organized their own courts and held trials governed by the code of 'thieves' honor and tradition'.

 Acceptance into the group is often marked by specific tattoos, allowing all members of the criminal world to instantly recognize a "thief in law".
 Most prison inmates are tattooed (by other inmates) to indicate their rank within the criminal world, noteworthy criminal accomplishments and places of former incarceration.
 For example, a tattoo of one cat indicates that the criminal robs alone while multiple cats indicate that he has partners during robberies.
 Reportedly, "while the Communist Party had a steadfast grip on government and society, the Vory had something of a monopoly on crime."